Ministry Guidelines

 Thank you for your interest in our Grant Opportunities

-To be eligible for either of the grant processes, a prospective ministry recipient must have completed the Ministry Introduction Form and submitted it for review/approval.
+To be eligible for either of the grant processes, a prospective ministry recipient must have completed the Ministry Introduction Form and submitted it for review and approval.
 If you have not completed this, click here.

 SCCF offers two grant opportunities: